 - 186.06 Membership meetings, fiscal year.
 (1) Manner OF MEETING.
 The annual meeting and any special meeting of the members of a credit union shall be held in the manner provided by the bylaws. - (1m) VOTING.
 At a meeting, each member shall have one vote irrespective of the member's share total.
 Except as provided in sub.
 (2), a member may not vote by proxy. - (2) REPRESENTATION.
 An organization, association or corporation member of a credit union may be represented by and have its vote cast by an authorized representative of its members or owners. - (2m) VOTING ELIGIBILITY.
 The bylaws shall prescribe the terms by which a member is eligible to vote at a meeting. - (3) MEETING ISSUES. (a) At any meeting, if the notice so indicates, a majority of the members present may direct the board of directors to do any of the following: - 1.
 Consider implementing any policy proposed by the members. - 2.
 Reconsider any decision of the directors, officers or committees. - (b) At any meeting, if the notice so indicates, the members may, by a three-fourths vote of the members present, do any of the following: - 1.
-Remove any member of the board of directors.

-- 2. Amend the bylaws. - (4) FISCAL YEAR.
-The fiscal year of every credit union shall end at the close of business on December 31.
+Remove any member of the board of directors. - 2.
+Amend the bylaws. - (4) FISCAL YEAR.
+The fiscal year of every credit union shall end at the close of business on December 31 and the credit union shall, at least semiannually, transfer funds as provided in s.
+186.17.

 History: 1971 c.
 193; 1973 c.
 255; 1979 c.
 282; 1981 c.
 156; 1983 a.
 369; 1995 a.
-151; 2003 a.
-63.
+151.

 - 186.07 Board of directors.
 (1) DIRECTORS.
 At the first meeting of the members, the members shall elect a board of directors, consisting of an odd number of directors.
 A board of directors shall consist of at least 5 directors.
 Subsequent elections for board members shall be held at the annual membership meeting held in a manner prescribed in the bylaws. - (1m) APPOINTMENTS. (a) The board of directors shall appoint a president of the credit union.
 The board may also appoint any committee that the board considers to be necessary. - (b) The president shall appoint any employee officer. - (2) TERMS.
 A director shall hold office until any of the following occurs: - (a) A successor is elected or appointed and the successor signs an oath of office. - (b) The director is removed under sub.
 (5) or dies. - (3) MEETING PARTICIPATION. (a) Unless the articles of incorporation or bylaws provide otherwise, the board of directors may permit any or all directors to participate in a regular or special meeting or in a committee meeting of the board of directors, including a meeting of the executive committee, in any manner described in par. (b).
 Unless the articles of incorporation, bylaws or board of directors provide otherwise, the credit committee may permit any or all members of the committee to participate in a credit committee meeting in any manner described in par. (b). - (b) If authorized under par. (a), the directors or credit committee members may participate in a meeting by, or conduct a meeting through the use of, any means of communication by which any of the following occurs: - 1.
 All participating directors or members may simultaneously hear each other during the meeting. - 2.
-All communication during the meeting is immediately transmitted to each participating director or member, and each participating director or member is able to immediately send messages to all other participating directors or members. - (c) If a meeting will be conducted through the use of any means described in par. (b), all participating directors or credit committee members shall be informed that a meeting is taking place at which official business may be transacted.
-A director or member participating in a meeting by any means described in par. (b) is deemed to be present in person at the meeting.
-If requested by a director or member, minutes of the meeting shall be prepared and distributed to each director or member. - (3m) WRITTEN CONSENT IN LIEU OF MEETING. (a) Unless the articles of incorporation or bylaws provide otherwise, any action required or permitted by this chapter to be authorized at a board of directors' meeting may be authorized without a meeting if that action is authorized by all directors and is evidenced by one or more written statements, signed by each director, describing and consenting to the action.
-Such an action has the same effect as an action authorized by unanimous vote at a meeting at which all directors are present and may be described as such in any document. - (b) Any action authorized under par. (a) is effective when the last director signs the statement evidencing his or her consent, unless the statement specifies a different effective date. - (c) A credit union shall retain all statements signed by its directors under par. (a). - (4) DIRECTOR ELIGIBILITY.
-Eligibility for election to the board of directors shall be prescribed in the bylaws. - (5) DIRECTOR REMOVAL.
-The board of directors shall remove a director from the board if any of the following applies:
+All communication during the meeting is immediately transmitted to each participating director or member, and each participating director or member is able to immediately send messages to all other participating directors or members. - (c) If a meeting will be conducted through the use of any means described in par. (b), all participating directors or credit committee